TellieEngineering/qa-assessment/README.md

-# Tellie's Quality Analyst Assessment
+# Tellie's QA Assessment

 **_[Estimated completion time: ~45 minutes]_**

-Hello and welcome to Tellie&#39;s Quality Analyst assessment! 👋
+Hello and welcome to Tellie&#39;s QA assessment! 👋

 This will test your ability to catch visual and behavioral test case failures in real-world components.
 Tellie is a visually rich application, so our quality bar for aesthetics and user experience is high!